songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 kubectl apply -f deployment_example-frontend.yaml --namespace <namespace>
 ```

-Like this we can make sure that we don't run any container in our deployment as root, have minimum capabilites a readonly file-system.
+Like this we can make sure that we don't run any container in our deployment as root, have minimum capabilites a read-only file system.

 {{% alert title="Note" color="info" %}}